ethanbass/chromConverter/README.md

 Bass, E. (2023). chromConverter: chromatographic file converter. http://doi.org/10.5281/zenodo.6792521.

-If you use external libraries to convert your files, please cite them as well in published work.
+If you use external libraries to convert your files, it is suggested to also cite these libraries in published work.